5 Ways SMEs Can Improve Employee Productivity In Summer By Richard LeCount

 Decorate the office

-When the weather is nice out, we all feel that FOMO when we’re stuck in the office, so why not bring the summer indoors?
+When the weather is nice out, we all feel that fear of missing out when we are stuck in the office, so why not bring the summer indoors?

 You could do this in any way that suits your style and branding, but this could include: